lmammino/loige.co/content/posts/2023-03-22_the-senior-dev/index.md

 ## How can I grow?

 If you're a software engineer looking to level up your skills and become a senior member of your team, you might be wondering what steps you can take to get there.

 Well, fear not!
-Here are 5 tips that I believe will help you on your journey.
+Here are 4 ideas (plus some extras) that I believe will help you on your journey.

 ### Go one level deeper